huahuayu/evm-local-private-network/README.md

-# BSC local private network
+# Evm local private network

-Scripts to build bsc local private network.
+Scripts to build evm chain local private network.

 By default, it's a 3 node (all of them are miner) network connect with each other.

+Supported chain (check out git branchs):

+- Ethereum (master branch)
+- Bsc
+- Fantom

 ## Modify params

-Specific the `bsc` client path in `_param.sh`.
+Specific the node client path in `_param.sh`.

-## Genesis file

-The genesis file is copied from the [official site](https://docs.binance.org/smart-chain/developer/deploy/local.html) but it's not the production genesis file.

-Get the production genesis file in github release page.

 ## Get started